CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-deployment-workflow.md

 ## Decision Outcome

 1. Because of security reasons, we should create a new branch called "production" for our deployment.
     - The Github repository should be using this branch as the root for the deployment.
 2. The following files and folders should be the only items that exist in this branch: css folder, img folder, js folder, reference folder, TaskListUI.html, and index.html.
     - These are the only files that are necessary for Github pages.
     - Don't use anything else in the main branch because it allows us to hide all our workflows, meeting notes, etc. from people that use our website.
+    - As a small side note, bootstrap and sass should be automatically built on our deployment.